anyaharter97/notes/reference_git.md

 3. Delete old patches first to make tab-complete easier and also so you don't mess up
 4. `git format-patch -1` or whatever is relevant (see below)
 5. Check the file created to make sure it has the right header etc.
+  * if sending multiple, add a subject line and blurb to cover letter and check all files
 6. `git send-email <patch-file>` with appropriate arguments if desired (see below)

 ## Commands